pankajtakawale/llm-reproducibility-activations/project_report.md

 ## Abstract

 This study investigates the impact of activation function choice on reproducibility in Language Models.
-We trained six different model architectures (CharLM, TinyLSTM, MiniGPT, ConvLM, HybridLM, NanoTransformer) with six activation functions (SmeLU β=0.5, SmeLU β=1.0, ReLU, GELU, Swish, SwiGLU) and measured prediction consistency across multiple independent training runs.
-Our findings demonstrate that **smooth activation functions, particularly SmeLU, lead to more reproducible predictions** compared to non-smooth functions like ReLU, with architectural dependencies playing a significant role.
-This work provides empirical evidence for activation function selection in applications where reproducibility is critical.
+We trained five different model architectures (CharLM, MiniGPT, ConvLM, HybridLM, NanoTransformer) with six activation functions (SmeLU β=1.0, ReLU, GELU, Swish, SwiGLU, FullModel) and measured prediction consistency across multiple independent training runs.
+Our findings demonstrate that **all architectures show activation sensitivity**, with Coefficient of Variation ranging from 9.87% (HybridLM) to 23.03% (MiniGPT).
+CharLM shows 20.26% variation with SwiGLU achieving best reproducibility (PD=0.593), while ReLU shows worst (PD=1.074).
+This work provides empirical evidence that **activation function choice significantly impacts reproducibility** across all tested architectures.

 ---